The Idea of North: 1993–1999: formation and debut album

-2000-2005: The Sum of Us, Here & Now & Evidence
+2000–2005: The Sum of Us, Here & Now and Evidence

-The Idea of North's second album, The Sum of Us was released in October 2001, its track, "Mas Que Nada", features Morrison on trombone and another track, "Fragile", showcases Don Burrows on flute.
-Delaney-Brown wrote two tracks, "Neat Surprise" and "Gotta Move On", while "Singin a Capella" was co-written by Begbie and Piper and "Two Sides to the Story" was written by Piper.
-It was co-produced by the group's members and recorded at Tiger Studios, Sydney for Magnetic Records.
+The Idea of North's second album, The Sum of Us, was released in October 2001.
+Its track "Mas Que Nada" features Morrison on trombone, and "Fragile" showcases Don Burrows on flute.
+Delaney-Brown wrote two tracks, "Neat Surprise" and "Gotta Move On", while "Singin' a Cappella" was co-written by Begbie and Piper and "Two Sides to the Story" was written by Piper.
+It was co-produced by the group's members and recorded by David Hemming at Tiger Studios, Sydney for Magnetic Records.
 It reached No. 15 on the ARIA Jazz & Blues Albums chart.

-In March 2002 Corson was replaced as alto in the group by Naomi Crellin (ex-Pure Harmony), a graduate from University of Adelaide's Elder Conservatorium.
-Corson started her solo career; during 2014 she teamed with Stott on guitar as a musical duo.
-Crellin's previous group, Pure Harmony, are an a capella quartet formed in 1992 at Marryatville High School, Adelaide with fellow students Sally Cameron and Joy Hague.
+In March 2002 Corson was replaced as alto in the group by Naomi Crellin (ex-Pure Harmony and ex-Jelelah), an Adelaide Girl's Choir alumna and a graduate from University of Adelaide's Elder Conservatorium.
+Crellin's previous group, Pure Harmony, was an a cappella quartet formed in 1992 at Marryatville High School, Adelaide with fellow students Sally Cameron, Joy Hague and Kate Boumelha.

-The Idea of North's third album, Here & Now, was released in October 2003 via ABC Jazz, which has re-recordings of their previous material plus two new tracks.
-The line-up of Begbie, Crellin, Delaney-Brown and Piper recorded it at Australian Broadcasting Corporation's studio 227, Sydney.
-It reached No. 13 on the ARIA Hitseekers Albums Chart and No. 8 on the ARIA Jazz & Blues Albums chart.
+The Idea of North's third album, Here & Now, was released in October 2003 via ABC Jazz, which contained re-recordings of their previous material plus two new tracks.
+Recorded by the line-up of Begbie, Crellin, Delaney-Brown and Piper at Australian Broadcasting Corporation's studio 227, Sydney, it reached No. 13 on the ARIA Hitseekers Albums Chart and No. 8 on the ARIA Jazz & Blues Albums chart.

-San Francisco-based, Contemporary A Cappella Society, present the Contemporary A Cappella Recording Awards.
-In 2004 the Idea of North were runners up for Artist of the Year.
+San Francisco-based Contemporary A Cappella Society present the Contemporary A Cappella Recording Awards.
+In 2004 the Idea of North were runners-up for Artist of the Year.

-In May 2004, The Idea of North's released Evidence.
+In May 2004, The Idea of North released Evidence, featuring original songs from Delaney-Brown and arrangements by Crellin, Delaney-Brown, Morrison and Piper, as well as guest appearances by Morrison and Melbourne-based Australian drummer David Jones.
+The group also recorded and included on Evidence an arrangement of Horace Silver's "Sister Sadie", written especially for them by longtime fan and renowned Swedish-Australian musicologist and music theorist Bengt-Olov Palmqvist.
 Evidence peaked at No. 12 on the ARIA Jazz & Blues Albums chart.
 At the 2005 Contemporary A Cappella Recording Awards they won best jazz album and best jazz song for "Rachel".